Ynabokov/CoursePlanner/README.md

 # Course Planner

-Course Planner is a web service written on Java for vizualization and analysis of course info.
+Course Planner is a web service based on SpringBoot for vizualization and analysis of  SFU courses info.